JianpingLin/M-LVC_CVPR2020/README.md

 ```

 ### Entropy coding
 Currently, we do not provide the entropy coding module.
-We give the estimated Bpp for these features.
-It is straightforward to compress these features by using traditional entropy coding tools, such as Range Coder.
+We give the estimated Bpp for the quantized latent representations.
+It is straightforward to compress them by using traditional entropy coding tools, such as Range Coder.

 ### Experimental Results
 We test the proposed method on the JCT-VC (Classes B, C, D and E) and the [UVG](http://ultravideo.cs.tut.fi/#testsequences) datasets.
 Note that, the [UVG](http://ultravideo.cs.tut.fi/#testsequences) dataset has been enlarged recently.
 To compare with previous approaches, we only test on the original 7 videos in UVG, i.e., *Beauty*, *Bosphorus*, *HoneyBee*, *Jockey*, *ReadySetGo*, *ShakeNDry* and *YachtRide*.